Avadhesh817/AIT-Pune-Mess-Management-System/README.md

 # AIT-Pune-Mess-Management-System

 This project is a fully functional mess management system developed for AIT Pune.
-It utilizes a MySQL database and offers various functionalities, including:
+It utilizes a MySQL database, backend using Flask and offers various functionalities, including:

 - Ordering food
 - Paying bills